atomicdata-dev/atomic-server/README.md

 # Atomic CLI

-_Disclaimer: this project primarily serves as a project for me to learn Rust, and to check whether the [Atomic Data spec](https://docs.atomicdata.dev) I'm workong on actually makes some sense._
+_Disclaimer: this project primarily serves as a project for me to learn Rust, and to check whether the [Atomic Data spec](https://docs.atomicdata.dev) I'm working on actually makes some sense._

 _Status: buggy, pre-alpha_